 We wrote a script specifically for our scraping results from the WayBack Machine, which is why we can offer it at such a low price.

-Keep in mind though that a restored WordPress version has limited capabilities.
-The database is not backed up, so we have to reverse-engineer a database, based on the HTML files.
+Keep in mind though that our standard WordPress conversion has limited capabilities.
+A webscraper has no access to the database, so we have to reverse-engineer the database, based on the HTML files.
 We build our own theme for every site that looks 100% identical to the archived version.
 However, it will not be as good as a WordPress site that was built from scratch, with a 'real' theme.

 For example, there will be no theme options to change the colors or widget areas.
 Sidebars, footers and headers will usually only be editable in a PHP file.
 Any feature that connects to the backend (such as a contact form) won't work without additional manual fixing.
-For the majority of websites, it will also be impossible to change the theme, without severely disrupting the layout of the pages.
+For the majority of websites, it will be impossible to change the theme, or use third-party page builder plugins.
 Also, all posts and pages are recovered as pages.
 A category page (with multiple posts) will be restored as one page.